keeratipong4/21-the-wild-oasis-website/README.md

 # The Wild Oasis 🌲 (for online guests)

-The Wild Oasis Client Version is a web application that allows users to explore and book cozy cabins in a beautiful, remote location.
-It focuses on delivering a seamless booking experience, offering an intuitive interface and a fast, secure platform for users.
+The Wild Oasis (for online guests) is a web application that allows online users to explore and book cabins.
+This is a demo version for educational purpose based on **The Ultimate Reacty.js** course on **Udemy** by **Jonas Schmedtmann**.

+Besides, there is another application with same name also called **The Wild Oasis**, but it's a completely different project made for hotel staff.
+Click here to visit the other project [**The Wild Oasis (for hotel staff)**](https://wild-oasis-for-employee.vercel.app/)

 ## Features ✨